-Adderall is a combination stimulant medication that is used to treat attention deficit hyperactivity disorder (ADHD) in adults and children.
+Adderall is a stimulant medication that is used to treat attention deficit hyperactivity disorder (ADHD) in adults and children.
 It can also treat narcolepsy, a condition that causes people to fall asleep suddenly.
 Adderall is made up of amphetamine and dextroamphetamine, which are both central nervous system stimulants.
-The medication causes alertness, improves concentration, controls impulses and increases the ability to focus.
+The medication heightens alertness, improves concentration, controls impulses and increases the ability to focus.

 An Adderall overdose can occur when someone takes more of the medication than their body can handle, and the results can be dangerous and even deadly.
 People who misuse Adderall are more likely to overdose than those who don’t.
 There’s a high potential for Adderall abuse due to the physical and psychological dependence the drug can cause, which is why it is classified as a Schedule II drug.